I never had any ambition nor plans to be a yoga teacher but one day, the yoga teacher at my regular gym class didn’t show up.

 It rocked my world.

-And in 2011, I completed the study requirements for my Prana Flow 200 Hr Certification.
+In 2011, I completed the study requirements for my Prana Flow 200 Hr Certification.